Digital holographic imaging for free surfaces of superfluid helium: Results

 \subsection{Helium bath cryostat}

 A helium bath (``wet'') cryostat operates by immersing an experiment in liquid helium.
 These systems are mechanically simple and offer excellent temperature stability due to large helium content, typically on the order of litres.
-The temperature, starting at $4.2$~K (boiling point at normal atmospheric pressure), can be further reduced through evaporative cooling by lowering the pressure above the bath, resulting in the cooling power on the order of 1~W \cite{Pobell2007}.
+The temperature, typically starting at $4.2$~K (boiling point at normal atmospheric pressure), can be further reduced through evaporative cooling by lowering the pressure above the bath, resulting in the cooling power on the order of 1~W \cite{Pobell2007}.
 In our setup shown in Fig.~\ref{fig:scheme-wet}a, the wet cryostat consists of two double-walled glass Dewar flasks.
 The inner vessel contains liquid helium and is partially immersed in an open bath of liquid nitrogen (nitrogen jacket), shielding the helium bath from room-temperature blackbody radiation.
 This fully transparent configuration reaches a base temperature of approximately $1.55$~K, well below helium's superfluid transition temperature of $2.17$~K. Because the flasks' glass walls are curved and vary in thickness, we access the superfluid from above via a vacuum-compatible optical flat.

 Optical components required for DH are mounted on a breadboard above the cryostat.
-A fibre-coupled CW laser beam first passes through a beam expander, increasing its waist to approximately $17$~mm.
+A fibre-coupled continuous-wave laser beam first passes through a beam expander, increasing its waist to approximately $17$~mm.
 The expanded beam is split by a 50:50 beam splitter into reference and probe beams.
 The reference beam reflects off a static mirror, while the probe beam (approximately $2$~mW incident power) enters the cryostat, traverses the superfluid sample, and reflects off another mirror before recombining with the reference beam at the beam splitter.
-This design results in a Michelson interferometer with a probe-to-reference arms aspect ratio of approximately 30:1.
+This design results in a Michelson interferometer with a probe-to-reference arms aspect ratio of approximately 30:1 (see Appendix~\ref{app:exp-details} for details).